chadali/SiteStream/readme.md

 ### May 6, 2019

-* Above command does actually work, I believe stream was going offline because the high amounts of uploading cut off connection for a bit, and ffmpeg doesn't have any recovery method.
+* The above command does actually work.
+I believe stream was going offline because my personal connection was cutton off for a bit and ffmpeg isn't able to recover.
-* In the future need a job continously scanning youtube for stream health, if it's offline need to restart ffmpeg.
+* In the future a job needs to continously scan Youtube for stream health and restart ffmpeg if it goes offline.
-* Research most optimized way of retrieving jpg screenshots of a website
+* Research the most optimized way of retrieving jpg screenshots of a website
+* Research how to stream audio, possibly from Youtube itself using youtube-dl package
-* Still need to research what all the ffmpeg arguments are doing / add a playlist of user defined songs / streaming youtube songs possible??? (youtube-dl package)
+* Research what all the ffmpeg command arguments are doing actually
+* Research why flask debug/production environment is bad and the purpose of GUnicorn + Gevent